ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-standard.md

 Equality encoding integer values is less effective because Boolean relationships are harder to represent.

-{% include /concepts/concept-bitmap-source-data-table.md %}

 ### Equality encoding specific values

-Using the download value as unique identifier, the data can be encoded as follows:
+Using the `downloads` column as unique identifier, the data can be encoded as follows:

 | id-downloads | Pilosa | Molecula | FeatureBase |
 |---|---|